-and making the Town more walkable and bikeable.
+retaining the small town feel and sense of community; increasing the amount of businesses and health services; and making the Town more walkable and bikeable.
 Other opportunities included improving water quality and adding animal and human shelters and community gardening areas.

-Following the student's presentation, participants were then asked to engage in a small group exercise by choosing the three vision statements that interested them the most.
+Following the student's presentation, participants were then asked to engage in a small group exercise by choosing the three vision statements that most interested them.
 They then prioritized opportunities under each vision by indicating the level of importance, timeline, and possible resources to achieve each opportunity.
 Groups were encouraged to draw on the maps to show locations for opportunities.
 The exercise ended with a brief report back from each group.

-The third Town Meeting was held as an open house during the day followed by a Planning Commission meeting that evening.
-Overall, there were twenty five participants.
-Residents were invited to review the draft plan, and to prioritize the strategic actions identified in Part four of this document.
+The third Town Meeting was held as an open house during the day, followed by a Planning Commission meeting that evening.
+Overall, there were 25 participants.
+Residents were invited to review the draft plan, and to prioritize the strategic actions identified in Part 4 of this document.
 For participants not able to attend, the strategic actions were put into a questionnaire that was made available online through the website and on Facebook.
-The results of the community prioritization are shown in the far right column (Community Priority) in Part Four.
+The results of the community prioritization are shown in tables of 4.4 Strategic Plan.
 The results show a strong preference for prioritizing wildfire mitigation, identifying funding sources, environmental health, and parking for visitors.